Convexity of power functions and bilinear embedding for divergence-form operators with complex coefficients: Power functions and the Bellman function of Nazarov and Treil

 for any $v\in\C^2\setminus\Upsilon$ and $\omega=(\omega_1,\omega_2)\in\C^{n}\times\C^{n}$. \end{thm}

-\begin{remark} The present authors proved a convexity result \cite[Theorem~15]{CD-mult} for $Q$, which was vital for their obtaining the sharp version of the holomorphic functional calculus in sectors on $L^{p}$ for generators of symmetric contraction semigroups.
-We note that Theorem~\ref{t: Bellman gen convex} is basically a generalization of \cite[Theorem~15]{CD-mult} from the special case of $B=A^*=e^{i\phi}I$ to the general case considered above.
-Compare with Lemma~\ref{l: elementary}. \end{remark}
+\begin{rem} The present authors proved a convexity result \cite[Theorem~15]{CD-mult} for $Q$, which was vital for their obtaining the sharp version of the holomorphic functional calculus in sectors on $L^{p}$ for generators of symmetric contraction semigroups.
+We note that Theorem~\ref{t: bouga} is basically a generalization of \cite[Theorem~15]{CD-mult} from the special case $A=e^{i\phi}I$ and $B=A^*$ to the general case considered above.
+Compare with \eqref{eq: perasovic}. \end{rem}